sara-faris/sara-faris/README.md

 - 👋 Hi, I’m @sara-faris
 - 👀 I’m interested in programming and also mobiles maintenance
 - 🌱 I’m currently learning more about computers maintenance
-- 💞️ I’m looking forward to progress and more in this technical field
+- 💞️ I’m looking forward to more progress and evolution in this technical field

 <!---